-About 3 months ago, a young guy named Harshit emailed me to join my 1 Year Online Transformation Program.
+Recently, a young guy named Harshit Godha emailed me to join my 1 year physique transformation program.

-He wanted to build a summer body like the one pictured below in 50 days:
+He wanted to build a summer body like the one pictured below.
+In just 50 days.

-I told him that it will take about 6 months on my program to achieve that kind of body.
-(He had a terrible starting point).
+After making a comprehensive assessment of Harshit Godha’s physique, I told him that it will take about 6 months to achieve that kind of body.

-After about 75 days on my coaching program, Harshit is happy and has achieved the body he wanted:
+(2) Here’s how Harshit looked after about 75 days on my coaching program where he is happy and has achieved the body he initially wanted:

-See more natural transformations on the SFT success stories page.
+See more client transformations on the SFT success stories page.

 I know that many of you reading this are in a similar position to that of Harshit: You have a body you want to change, but you don’t know how.

 In this article, I will explain the transformation phases that Harshit went through to build a summer body.

 The 2 Phases Of A Skinny-Fat Transformation